-Haryana polls: CM Nayab Singh Saini leads in Ladwa, BJP leader Anil Vij trails in Ambala Cantonment
+Haryana polls: CM Nayab Singh Saini leads in Ladwa, BJP leader Anil Vij ahead in Ambala Cantonment

 Haryana Chief Minister and Bharatiya Janata Party leader Nayab Singh Saini was leading in the Ladwa Assembly constituency as the votes were being counted in the Assembly elections, data from the Election Commission showed.